Slight negligence is never a trouble for the easy-going Bunny Ear Cactus.

-However, after a year or two, you need to repot them naturally in summer as the roots start poking out from the drainage hole, the soil gets tighter, water logs, and growth slows down.
+However, after a year or two, you must repot them naturally in summer as the roots start poking out from the drainage hole, the soil gets tighter, and water logs and growth slow down.

 So start by loosening the soil with a blunt knife, remove the Bunny Ear Cactus from the old pot, and untangle the roots to cut off excess roots and damaged rootballs.